Neanderthal behaviour: Popular conceptions

 By the early 20th century, several Neanderthal fossils were identified across Europe, establishing H. neanderthalensis as a legitimate species.
 The most influential specimen was La Chapelle-aux-Saints 1 ("The Old Man") from La Chapelle-aux-Saints, France.
-French palaeontologist Marcellin Boule authored several publications, among the first to establish palaeontology as a science, detailing the specimen, but reconstructed him as slouching, ape-like, and a distant offshoot of modern humans.
+French palaeontologist Marcellin Boule authored several publications, among the first to establish palaeontology as a science, detailing the specimen but reconstructing him as slouching, ape-like, and a distant offshoot of modern humans.

 Boule fuelled the popular image of Neanderthals as barbarous, slouching, club-wielding primitives in stark contrast to their modern human contemporaries, the Cro-Magnons.
 The image of the unevolved Neanderthal was reproduced for several decades and popularised in prehistoric fiction works, such as the 1911 The Quest for Fire by J.-H. Rosny aîné and the 1927 The Grisly Folk by H. G. Wells in which they are depicted as monsters.
 In 1911, Scottish anthropologist Arthur Keith reconstructed La Chapelle-aux-Saints 1 as an immediate precursor to modern humans, sitting next to a fire, producing tools, wearing a necklace, and having a more humanlike posture, but this failed to garner much scientific rapport, and Keith later abandoned his thesis in 1915.

 By the middle of the century, the scientific community began to rework its understanding of Neanderthals based on new fossil discoveries and reevaluations of earlier material.
 Ideas such as Neanderthal intelligence and culture became mainstream, and a more humanlike image of them emerged.
 In 1939, American anthropologist Carleton Coon reconstructed a Neanderthal in a modern business suit and hat to emphasise that they would be, more or less, indistinguishable from modern humans had they survived into the present.
 William Golding's 1955 novel The Inheritors depicts Neanderthals as much more emotional and civilised.
 In modern-day, Neanderthal reconstructions are often very humanlike, but the question of behavioural modernity in Neanderthals or any other pre-modern species is still debated.
 Traditionally, behavioural modernity has been associated archaeologically with modern human Upper Palaeolithic traditions, and characterised as a major revolution which led to the overwhelming success of modern humans over other species.

 In modern popular culture, the "caveman" archetype often mocks Neanderthals as primitive, hunchbacked, knuckle-dragging, club-wielding, grunting, nonsocial characters driven solely by animal instinct.
 "Neanderthal" can also be used as an insult.
 In literature, they are sometimes depicted as brutish or monstrous, such as Elizabeth Marshall Thomas' The Animal Wife, but sometimes with a complex but unfamiliar culture, as in Björn Kurtén's Dance of the Tiger, and Jean M. Auel's Clan of the Cave Bear and her Earth's Children series.